galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 You can now login and access the database with `psql galaxy`, using commands like `\ds` to list all of the tables.

-## Minimal Galaxy Playbook
+## Galaxy

-We will dive right in to deploying a copy of Galaxy onto our server, but it will just be a static copy of the code without anything running.
+Next we will dive right in to deploying a copy of Galaxy onto our server, but it will just be a static copy of the code without anything running.

 > ### {% icon hands_on %} Hands-on: Minimal Galaxy Playbook
 >